DanDude0/MilwaukeeMakerspacePiFobReader/README.md

 If you elected to install Visual Studio you can just open the `MmsPiFobReader.sln` solution file and run from within the IDE.
 You'll still need to set the `readerid.txt` file and have access to an instance API server.

-## I want to setup an actual hardware reader
+## I want to setup an actual hardware reader using a Raspberry Pi

 ### Parts List